Want exercises you can do at your desk?

 This exercise is easy and simple and can be amped up with two water bottles in each hand if you find it too easy without weight.
 These flies help stabilize your back and shoulder muscles, improving posture and decreasing pain and tension in your neck and upper back.

-To perform this exercise at your desk, lean your body forward, straightening your back, drop your arms straight out in front of you, and then slowly bring them outwards.
+To perform this exercise at your desk, lean your body forward, straighten your back, drop your arms straight out in front of you, and then slowly bring them outwards.
 Bring your arms back down and repeat this exercise to stretch out your back, arms, neck, and shoulders.

 Seated Knee Lifts